 Simmer down.
 Simmer down.
-A least I become a better conversationalist after my second cocktail.
+At least I become a better conversationalist after my second cocktail.

 I previously mentioned that I’m living in the roaring 20s.
 When I say roaring, I mean everyone seems to be ranting and raving about something.
-I’m not going to promise that I will never rant in this blog, because I just had a mini-rant about mushy asparagus and talking.
-But when I do rant about a subject, I hope that rant is done sensibly, and my words provide logical reasoning.
+I’m not going to promise that I won’t rant in this blog.
+Afterall, I just had a mini-rant about mushy asparagus and talking.
+But when I do rant about a subject, I hope it’s done sensibly, and my words provide logical reasoning.

 I will always write about a subject as honestly as current data and facts will allow.

 Recall when I declared that I’m queer or odd?
 I also happen to be gay as well.
 I simply don’t let my sexuality define me as a person and dictate how I interact with the world.
 Many people would be surprised that a gay male isn’t a Democrat or Liberal.
 I’m not a exactly a Republican either.

 I’m an Independent.
 Yes, there is such a thing as being able to vote for both social justice AND for the economy and the security of the nation.